 Look after yourself too

 The pressure of being a parent and an employee – especially simultaneously – is huge.
 Don’t put yourself last.
 You deserve simple acts of self care even if it’s just drinking enough water and having breaks.
 The kids will pick up on your stress levels and it’s important to do what you can to keep yourself as happy, healthy and positive as possible.

 In summary, working from home with kids around is a tough balancing act, but you can do it.
-Personally I enjoy working for myself from home (only when I have childcare though!) – here is a great post about the pros and cons of it if it’s something that you are considering, and I also found another useful post about improving your life whilst working from home.
+Personally I enjoy working for myself from home (only when I have childcare though!).
+Here is a great post about the pros and cons of it if it’s something that you are considering, and I also found another useful post about improving your life whilst working from home.